 - Present new matter by way of defense

-- Object to the accusation upon the ground that, under the circumstances, compliance with the requirements of a regulations would result in a material violation of another regulation enacted by another department affecting substantive rights.
+- Object to the accusation upon the ground that, under the circumstances, compliance with the requirements of a regulation would result in a material violation of another regulation enacted by another Department affecting substantive rights.

-The Respondent is entitled to a hearing on the merits if the respondent files a notice of defense or notice of participation, and the notice shall be deemed a specific denial of all parts of the accusation not expressly admitted.
+The Respondent is entitled to a hearing on the merits of the respondent filing a notice of defense or notice of participation, and the notice being deemed a specific denial of all parts of the accusation not expressly admitted.
 Importantly, failure to file a notice or defense or notice constitutes a waiver of respondent’s right to a hearing, but the agency, in its discretion, may nevertheless grant a hearing.
 (Government Code § 1506(c).)

 Unless objection is taken as provided above, all objections to the form of the accusation shall be deemed waived.
 The notice of defense or notice of participation shall be in writing signed by or on behalf of the respondent and shall state the respondent’s mailing address.
 It need not be verified or follow any particular form.

 An important side note is that an accusation may be terminated by written stipulation at any time prior to the conclusion of the hearing on the accusation.
-However, if a licensee submits a proposed stipulation to the Bureau for its consideration and the Bureau subsequently declines to accept the proposed stipulation, the Bureau shall not thereafter be disqualified from hearing evidence on the accusation and taking action thereon as authorized in this section.
-(Additional authority: Business and Professions Code Section 26012, 26013, 26031 and 26034).
+However, if a licensee submits a proposed stipulation to the Department for its consideration and the Department subsequently declines to accept the proposed stipulation, the Department shall not thereafter be disqualified from hearing evidence on the accusation and taking action thereon as authorized in this section.

 Appeals: Cannabis Control Appeal Panel (CCAP)